lunduniversity/reqeng-phd-course/2024/seminar4-notes.md

   * bonus: give a proposal for how reqT could be used to support your project

-### RE Tools
+### Background on reqT labs

 * Preparations for labs on tooling for modeling, prioritization, release planning.
-Read these tooling papers on reqT before the seminar, available for download [here in dir reqT-papers](https://coursegit.cs.lth.se/bjorn.regnell/cs-project-course-reqeng/-/tree/main/papers/reqt-papers), in priority order:
+Read these tooling papers on reqT before the seminar, available for download [here in dir reqT-papers](https://coursegit.cs.lth.se/bjorn.regnell/cs-project-course-reqeng/-/tree/main/papers/reqt-papers), in priority order (you can skim read papers 3&4, note the year of papers to get the cronology):

   1. Regnell, Björn. "reqT.org – towards a semi-formal, open and scalable requirements modeling tool."
 Requirements Engineering: Foundation for Software Quality: 19th International Working Conference, REFSQ 2013, Essen, Germany, April 8-11, 2013.
 Proceedings 19.
 Springer Berlin Heidelberg, 2013.
   2. Regnell, Björn.
 "What is essential?–A pilot survey on views about the requirements metamodel of reqT. org."
 Requirements Engineering: Foundation for Software Quality: 22nd International Working Conference, REFSQ 2016, Gothenburg, Sweden, March 14-17, 2016, Proceedings 22.
 Springer International Publishing, 2016.